perfsonar/docs/release_candidates/5.0.0/_sources/psconfig_templates_intro.rst.txt

 In the diagram, hosts are represented by the images of blade servers.
 We have four hosts that we want to run latency and/or throughput tasks and a fifth host that does not schedule any tasks but instead stores the results of the others in a central archive.
 Under each server image is one or more hostnames of network interfaces attached to that host.
 The diagram color-codes the interface hostnames, but working counter-clockwise around the diagram each host has interfaces with the following role:

-* The host at the top with the *esmond.archive.perfsonar.net* interface will not perform any tests and will be running an :doc:`esmond <multi_ma_install>` archive.
+* The host at the top with the *esmond.archive.perfsonar.net* interface will not perform any tests and will be running an :doc:`archive <multi_ma_install>`.
 * The host with a single interface addressed *lat1.perfsonar.net* will only run latency tests.
 * The host with a single interface addressed *thr1.perfsonar.net* will only run throughput tests.
 * The host with a single interface addressed *thrlat1.perfsonar.net* will run both latency and throughput tests on the same interface.